-The Congaree River Bridge in Columbia, South Carolina is apparently haunted by the restless spirit of a young girls who stands by the side of the road trying to hitch a ride.
+The Gervais Street Bridge in Columbia, South Carolina is apparently haunted by the restless spirit of a young girl who stands by the side of the road trying to hitch a ride.

 There have been many reports from drivers who claim to have stopped to offer her a ride.

-They all have one thing in common with one another – she asks the driver to take her home, but about half way there they realise that she has vanished without a trace from their care!
+They all have one thing in common with one another – she asks the driver to take her home, but about halfway there they realize that she has vanished without a trace from their care!
 Spooky!

 6 - South Carolina State Museum